cgrates/cgrates/docs/ers.rst

 	The duration to wait in between retries to reconnect on a connection loss for AMQP.

-eesIDs
-	The IDs of exporters in EEs which you want to make use of, when `*export` flag is present in the reader.
-When an event is read and processed from the reader in use, the processed event will be sent to those specific IDs in EEs.

 eesSuccessIDs
 	When an ERs reader processes an event successfuly, it will send the raw(unprocessed) event that it read, to the specified EEs exporter IDs matching the `eesSuccessIDs`.